 >> All odds as of Friday morning.
 Download The Action Network App to get real-time NFL odds and track your bets

 Betting market: This line is flip-flopping left and right.
-At BookMaker, there have been 10 separate instances of the line moving from 3 to 2.5 (and back) over the course of the week.
+At one book alone, there have been 10 separate instances of the line moving from 3 to 2.5 (and back) over the course of the week.

 Weather report: It’s going to feel like the dead of winter in Chicago on Sunday night.
 Temperatures will be in the mid-20s and winds will be a touch higher than 10 mph.
 Add these together and these players will be facing a wind chill in the teens. — Gallant